webix-hub/docs/data/api/refs/idspace.md

 {{memo Separate layer of ids. }}

-If component has such mixin, all their child-elements will store id in separate storage ( so there is no need to make them absolutly unique ).
-Sub-views will not be accessible by global $$ operator, instead of it you will need to use
+If a component has such a mixin, all his child-elements will store their ids in a separate storage (so there is no need to make them absolutely unique).
+Sub-views will not be accessible by the global $$ operator, instead of it you will need to use:

 ~~~js
 	//bad, will not work!